 The Elmira Business Institute Main Campus is located at 4100 Vestal Road, Vestal, NY 13850, which is in close proximity to downtown Binghamton.
 The Main Campus is centrally located to employers and community resources.
 The Main Campus occupies one level, with classrooms and administrative offices on the top floor of the building.
-The Main Campus has six classrooms, three computer labs, a fully functioning library, student lounge, Academic Achievement Center and Medical Assisting lab.
 The administrative offices at the Main Campus have an open door policy so that students can stop in anytime with questions, comments or concerns.
 Students have access to the Main Campus Wi-Fi so that they can use their personal computers, tablets or cell phones while on campus.
 The Main Campus is air conditioned in a well-maintained professional environment.
 The Main Campus is handicap accessible, and includes an elevator.
 Commuter students have access to on-campus parking and the Main Campus is right on the Broome County bus line for students that do not drive.